NakamotoInstitute/nakamotoinstitute.org/server/content/library/gradually-then-suddenly/content/bitcoin-is-not-too-volatile.md

 <figure>
   <blockquote>
-    <p>Establishment economists deride the fact that bitcoin is volatile, as if you can go from something that didn't exist to a stable form of money overnight.
-It's completely ludicrous.</p>
+    <p>Establishment economists deride the fact that bitcoin is volatile, as if you can go from something that didn’t exist to a stable form of money overnight.
+It’s completely ludicrous.</p>
   </blockquote>
   <figcaption>Vijay Boyapati<sup><a id="ref30" href="#fn30">[30]</a></sup></figcaption>
 </figure>